A unifying framework for generalised Bayesian online learning in non-stationary environments: The framework

-In the Bayesian approach, we use $\nu_t(\auxv_t) = p(\auxv_t|\data_{1:t})$, but we also consider other ways of defining this measure weighting term in order to accommodate non-Bayesian approaches in the literature, as we discuss in Section \ref{sec:auxiliary-variable}.

-As we show in this paper, many methods in the literature can be written as instances of \eqref{eq:bone-prediction}.
-In particular, these methods depend on the modelling choices of: \cModel the model for the measurements in the form of the density $p(\vy_t \cond \vtheta_t, \vx_t)$ which in turns determines $h$ through \eqref{eq:predictive-mean}; \cAux an auxiliary variable $\auxv_t$ that modulates the predictions when non-stationarity is present; \cPrior a conditional prior density $\tau$ over model parameters conditioned on past information and the auxiliary variable $\auxv$.
-Having specified (M.1 -- M.3) inference of the model is given by \cPosterior a method to compute or approximate $\lambda_t$ in \eqref{eq:conditional-posterior}, and \cWeight a method to compute or approximate $\nu_t$ which weights possible values of $\auxv_t$.

-Algorithm \ref{algo:bone-step} presents pseudocode for the prediction and update steps of a method within the BONE framework.
-Notably, these components can be broadly divided into two categories: modeling and algorithmic.
-The modelling components determine the inductive biases in the model, and correspond to $h$, $\auxv_t$, and $\tau$.
-The algorithmic components dictate how operations are carried out to produce a final prediction --- this corresponds to $\lambda_t$ and $\nu_t$.
+Algorithm \ref{algo:bone-step} provides pseudocode for the prediction and update steps in the BONE framework.
+Notably, these components can be broadly divided into two categories: modelling and algorithmic.
+The modelling components determine the inductive biases in the model, and correspond to $h$, $\ell$, $\auxv_t$, and $\pi$.
+The algorithmic components dictate how operations are carried out to produce a final prediction --- this corresponds to $q_t$ and $\nu_t$.